 Download the example file

-The filename for this post is 0030 Loop through selected sheets with VBA.zip.
+Download the file: 0030 Loop through selected sheets with VBA.zip

 Loop through selected worksheets